i6mi6/react-native-parallax-scroll-view/README.md

 - **Breaking:** Removes `ParallaxScrollView#scrollWithoutAnimationTo` since this has been deprecated in React Native.
 If you used this method previously, use `scrollTo` instead.
 - Adds `ParallaxScrollView#getScrollableNode` method, which is required in React Native 0.20.0 for components implementing `ScrollView` interface.

-### 0.17.4

-- The background now fades out in the same manner as the foreground.
-Thanks @generalChaos for the PR.

 See full changelog [here](./CHANGELOG.md).

 ## Contributing